MapPromptMonday/MapPromptMonday/README.md

 # Welcome to Map Prompt Monday!

-This is the official repository for #MapPromptMonday, a weekly social mapping project open to everyone.
+**This is the official repository for #MapPromptMonday, a weekly social mapping project open to everyone.**

-The intent of Map Prompt Monday is to create a welcoming, supportive, and thoughtful community around producing and sharing maps on social media using the hashtag #MapPromptMonday. **Everyone of all mapping abilities is welcome to participate!**
+The intent of Map Prompt Monday is to create a welcoming, supportive, and thoughtful community around producing and sharing maps on social media using the hashtag #MapPromptMonday.

 # How Map Prompt Monday works